-A Eulogy for White Heat, the Clubnight That Changed my Life
+A Eulogy For White Heat, The Clubnight That Changed My Life

 We played a set that included “The Rat”, “Get Free”, “Slow Hands”, “C’mon C’mon” and an earthshaking rendition of “Reptilia” with none other than Alex Turner on vocals and guitar.

 The closure of Madame Jojo’s is sad for so many reasons, not just the end of a chapter of mine and my friend’s youth, but another step towards London becoming that little bit less unique.
 I guess every generation in every city has a mythical coming of age club night, (and indeed White Heat promises to open somewhere new in 2015), but I do wonder what will become of Soho and central London in general – somewhere that was once so synonymous with vibrant, sleazy, technicolour night life.
 Since the beginning of Crossrail’s construction we’ve lost at least five or six great venues (not including Jojo’s and its neighbouring Escape, a gay bar also closed in the same upheaval) and gained little more than two gargantuan Primarks and another two pounds on every drink price in the locale.
-I don’t know what Westminster Council’s vision for Soho is and I don’t think I want to know.
+I don’t know what Westminster Council’s vision for Soho is and I don’t think I want to know, but suffice to say a few lights will be out on Brewer Street tonight.

 I spoke to White Heat’s promoters Matty and Marcus to get their take on the whole thing.